-Walt Disney World Resort Update for February 14-20, 2017by Alan S. Dalinka, contributing writer
+Walt Disney World Resort Update for February 14-20, 2017by Alan S. Dalinka, staff writer

 Walt Disney World Resort Update for February 14–20, 2017

 Writer's note: This was a huge week for Walt Disney World announcements: big, exciting ones like the long-delayed debut of Rivers of Light at Disney's Animal Kingdom (February 17) with "surprise," unpublicized pre-debut showings (starting with a so-called "soft opening" that began on February 10); the upcoming debut of a brand new fireworks show at Magic Kingdom named Happily Ever After on May 12, replacing the long-running Wishes, which will end May 11; the official opening of Pandora – The World of AVATAR (May 27); and the announcement that Star Wars Land is on track to debut in 2019 at Disney's Hollywood Studios in Florida (and Disneyland in California).

 Speaking of Disney's Hollywood Studios, a nine minute preview of the upcoming live action version of Disney's Beauty and the Beast began playing at One Man's Dream's Walt Disney Theater with some newly added props and costumes to view outside the theater while awaiting the preview.
 The first ever Epcot International Festival of the Arts heads into its final weekend (February 17-20) with preparations for the 2017 Epcot International Flower & Garden Festival well underway for its debut just over a week later (March 1).
 And, oh yeah, on Sunday this past weekend, Disney Parks "quietly" raised some admission prices for all of its theme parks in the U.S.A., changed some ticket options (including some price decreases), and increased the cost of Preferred Parking at the parks.
 So, get comfortable, we have a lot to cover, plus One Passholder's Tip and lots of photos too.